hannahdesmond/mastery-curriculum/chapter10/README.md

 end
 ```

-Variables that we define inside these things cannot be seen outside of them:
+Variables that we define inside a `def...end` or `class...end` cannot be seen outside of them:

 ```eval-ruby
 def average